Football at the 2008 Summer Olympics

 Football at the 2008 Summer Olympics was held in Beijing and several other cities in the People's Republic of China from 6 to 23 August.
 Associations affiliated with FIFA were invited to send their full women's national teams and men's U-23 teams to participate.
 Men's teams were allowed to augment their squad with three players over the age of 23.

 For these games, the men competed in a 16-team tournament, and the women in a 12-team tournament.
 Preliminary matches commenced two days before the Opening Ceremony of the Games on 8 August.

 Venues

-Aside from the host city Beijing, football matches took place in four other cities: